 And this subject matters.
-It’s estimated that as many as 9% of all companies in the US and more than 11% of Fortune 500 firms are run today by foreign-born chief executives.
+It’s estimated that as many as 9 percent of all companies in the U.S. and more than 11 percent of Fortune 500 firms are run today by foreign-born chief executives.
 How investors perceive these CEOs relative to native speakers could have major implications for hundreds of thousands of organizations.

 CEO Accent Research Results May Surprise You